gauravaswani/Project_ItWS2/README.md

 # Project_ItWS2
-The things used were:
+The things that we used were:
 1. Python
-2. Sqlite3 and Sqlalchemy to create databases
+2. Sqlite3 to create databases
+3. Flask
-3. JS and CSS and HTML
+4. HTML and CSS